Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Darlinghurst has a median taxpayer income of $75,490 and an average income of $118,909 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-Nationally, this is exceptionally high compared to Greater Sydney's median income of $60,817 and average income of $83,003.
+Darlinghurst suburb shows median taxpayer income of $75,490 and average income of $118,909 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is exceptionally high nationally compared to Greater Sydney's median income of $60,817 and average income of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $82,178 (median) and $129,444 (average) as of September 2025.
-According to the 2021 Census figures, individual earnings in Darlinghurst stand out at the 98th percentile nationally ($1,535 weekly).
-Income analysis reveals that 30.2% of residents earn over $4,000 per week (3,456 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
+According to 2021 Census figures, individual earnings stand out at the 98th percentile nationally with $1,535 weekly.
+Income analysis reveals that 30.2% of residents earn over $4,000 per week (3,470 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
 Darlinghurst demonstrates considerable affluence with 40.6% earning over $3,000 per week, supporting premium retail and service offerings.
 High housing costs consume 21.2% of income, though strong earnings still place disposable income at the 74th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income